• Home

 • Fresh Herbs: You can change up the flavors of the meatballs with some fresh mint, parsley, chives or fresh cilantro.

 • Other flavor ideas: Try some sliced jalapeños and limes on the side.
-Add 1 tsp chili powder or cayenne pepper to the soup broth for a spicy kick.
+Add 1 teaspoon chili powder or cayenne pepper to the soup broth for a spicy kick.
 Warm corn tortillas are also a nice side dish.

 FAQs: